 This lesson introduces Web3 frontends and website-building.
 You’ll learn how websites interact with wallets and smart contracts to understand the fundamentals of a full-stack Web3 application.

 Lesson Nine: Hardhat Smart Contract Lottery

 This massive project will give you your first taste of a “complete” project.
 You’ll build a cryptographically fair lottery/raffle—something that can’t exist outside the blockchain world.
-To do this, you’ll learn how to use Chainlink VRF and Chainlink Keepers to combine verifiable randomness with decentralized automation.
+To do this, you’ll learn how to use Chainlink VRF and Chainlink Automation to combine verifiable randomness with decentralized automation.

 Lesson Ten: NextJS Smart Contract Lottery